What is the structure of an Ecosystem?

 The biotic parts incorporate every single living life form present in the ecological framework.

-From sustenance perspective, the biotic parts can be gathered into two essential segments:
+From a sustenance perspective, the biotic parts can be grouped in two essential parts:

-The autotrophic parts incorporate every single green plant which fixes the brilliant vitality of sun and production nourishment from inorganic substances.
-The heterotrophic parts incorporate non-green plants and all creatures which take nourishment from autotrophs.
+The autotrophic parts incorporate every green plant, which fixes the energy of the sun and produces nourishment from inorganic substances.
+The heterotrophic parts incorporate non-green plants and all creatures, which take nourishment from autotrophs.

-So biotic segments of an ecosystem can be portrayed under the accompanying three heads:
+Biotic segments of an ecosystem can be classified under the following three headings:

 2. Consumers, and

 The measure of biomass in an ecosystem is known as standing yield, which is typically described as new weight, dry weight or as free energy as far as calories/metre.